-The screed is applied in accordance with the product datasheets, and can be direct bonded onto concrete or floating over surfaces such as compressed fibre-cement sheet or timber floors (the latter types need to be able to support the weight of the screed ~90kg/m2 for the screed alone).
+The screed's application is in accordance with the product datasheets.
+It can be directly bonded onto concrete or floating over surfaces such as compressed fibre-cement sheet or timber floors (the latter types need to be able to support the weight of the screed alone, 90kg/m2).

-It is not recommended that the plastic sheet be placed over the heating pipes in a floating system since creases in the plastic, and variable thickness can create a crack in the overlying screed.
+It is not recommended that the plastic sheet be placed over the heating pipes in a floating system since creases in the plastic and variable thickness can create cracks in the overlying screed.

-Where multiple heating circuits are used, each circuit in a screed panel must be separated a sealant filled movement joint, and each panel shall be no more than 40m2.
+Where multiple heating circuits are used, a sealant-filled movement joint must separate each circuit in a screed panel, and each panel shall be no more than 40m2.